RaphaelBecquart/IJM-internship/README.md

 Results are summarized in a customizable graph.

 **Differents step of the code**
-  1/ Extraction of the edges and midline of a worm:
+  1/ Extraction of the edges and midline of the worm:
- So far (17 November 2020), this step need to be performed manually.
+ So far (6 May 2021), this step needs to be performed manually with ImageJ.
 First, the code for the segmentation needs to be improved.
 Second, it's quite easy to segment the external edges of the worm.
 But for _Schmidtea Mediterranea_ the edges do not fit with the Region of interest where the centrioles are present.
  Tests have to be performed for _Macrostomum Lignano_.

  => Manual extraction of the edge and midline:
 With ImageJ, open the 63/100x image and draw the midline with _segmented line_ tool.
-Then _smooth_ the drawn line with the _fit spline_ ImageJ command.
+Then _smooth_ the drawn line with the _fit spline_ ImageJ command (Edit -> selection).
 Save the x,y coordinates in a txt file.
 The same must be done for the worm's edges.

  => Automatic extraction of the edge/midline:
  Not implemented yet.